-Situated on the southern slopes of the central Caucasus Mountains and surrounded by 3,000–5,000 meter peaks, Svaneti is the highest inhabited area in the Caucasus and provides some of the best walking opportunities in Europe.
+Situated on the southern slopes of the central Caucasus Mountains and surrounded by 3,000–5,000 meter peaks, Svaneti is the highest inhabited area in the Caucasus and our Mestia and the Trails of Svaneti tour provides some of the best walking opportunities in Europe.
 Svaneti is also known for its cultural and architectural treasures and friendly people.

 The Via Dinarica is a mega trail that extends from Albania to Slovenia and traverses the largest karst field on earth.
 During this walking holiday, you will circle the great Buško Lake, ascend into Blidinje Nature Park and reach the town of Jablanica over Čvrsnica Mountain.
 The trip ends in the city of Mostar, famous for its Old Bridge – a jewel of oriental architecture.

 The Transcaucasian Trail is becoming a world-class, long-distance hiking trail, following the Greater and Lesser Caucasus Mountains and connecting several national parks in the region.
 The walks are first-class and the views are always spectacular in Tusheti, where the landscape is dominated by snow-capped mountains and wide valleys dotted with ancient villages and medieval defensive towers.

 The Judaean Mountains is a mountain range in Israel, where Jerusalem and several other biblical cities are located.
 The trip follows the Judean Hills route to Jerusalem while discovering natural scenery and ancient sites and offers first-hand encounters with the diverse and friendly local communities.